fineminekine/BoneLabCrapUninstaller/README.md

 3. **Mod Structure**: Verify that the mod files have the correct structure and are not corrupted.

 If you have moved your mods to a different directory, please update the configuration file accordingly. **Do not delete your `user.json` file, as it contains your OAuth2 token.**

+### Mod(s) that I wanted got deleted

+My brother in christ, just reinstall the mods.
+I gave like 50 warnings about it lmao

 ## Why it was created